shelleywong/BoxAndArrow/Array/README.md

 Each array function is independent (not related to any of the other array functions).
 You can test the same array of values on different array functions, or different array values on the same array function.
 It's a good idea to test a variety of input to make sure your function produces the correct solution no matter the input.<br>

 Note: Since these functions may be included in C++ code, `extern "C"` ensures that the functions are treated as external C functions, while the `EMSCRIPTEN_KEEPALIVE` declaration adds your functions to the list of exported functions and allows your code to run when compiled to JavaScript.
-The body of each function does not change.
+The body of each function does not change.<br>

+## Array Exercises

+After you complete each exercise, go through the steps to compile and run your code and check that everything is working as expected in the Array Visualizer.
+In order to see changes in your code, you'll likely need to open the Web Console and disable the cache.
+For more details, read the section on [Developing for Web](#developing-for-web).

 ### Exercise 1: Find Largest